blackary/neat-starter/src/posts/daily/sun-26-jan-1.md

 ### Prayer

-1. Pray that, having counted the cost, you will wholeheartedly follow Jesus as His disciple.
-2. Pray for a specific application from yesterday's sermons.
+1. Pray that you would hide the word read and preached in your hearts, and bring forth its fruit in your lives.
-3. Pray for a member of our church, for your family, and for a non-Christian friend or family member.
+2. Pray for a member of our church, for your family, and for a non-Christian friend or family member.